Not all of us have the luxury of setting up a whole gaming room, some of us just want to get most bang out of our buck and own a decent gaming setup.

 If you want a bigger monitor say at 27” at that same budget, you could get one but then your resolution won’t be higher than 1920×1080 and you won’t be able to get much higher refresh rate.

-At the end of the day, your setup needs to reflect your needs and priorities and that means deciding on what matters most to you.
+At the end of the day, your gaming setup and PC gaming accessories should reflect your needs and priorities and that means deciding on what matters most to you.